London Calling III: Uniting the Kingdom.

 Andrew Bridgen the former MP was next.
 He said that while he is used to public speaing as an MP of some years he is no longer used to an audience.
 Since speaking of his concerns about the Covid vaccine (speed of issue, sufficiency of testing and general effectivness) he was largely ignored for the rest of his time in Parliament.

-He pointed to the statue of nelson and reminded us of his message to the fleet on the eve of the battle of Trafalgar, usually paraphrased as ‘England expects that every man will do his duty”.
+He pointed to the statue of Nelson and reminded us of his message to the fleet on the eve of the battle of Trafalgar, usually paraphrased as ‘England expects that every man will do his duty”.
 Can you imagine trying to get that message aproved these days by the various woke committees?
 He said we must protect our free speech.
 There are so many things that Parliament does not want talked about.
 And by refusing to talk they are not promoting the truth; they are protecting lies.

 Things will get worse before they get better, but he believes they will get better.
 The tipping point of public opinion is getting nearer.
 I have been waiting for the tipping point since the London bombngs of 2007, I do hope he is right.

 I decided at that point to go an see what, if anything, was happening at a distance at the SUTR rally.
 This was half past 4 and they had all gone.
 But where to?
-Many of the older people were staring to leave, and noting the Teritorial Support Group standing by I decided I would also go home now.
+Many of the older people were staring to leave, and noting the Territorial Support Group standing by I decided I would also go home now.

 I am not hearing that there has been any disturbance this evening.
 Wih one minor exception all I saw during the day was friendliness and good humour.